tharangar/java-for-interviews/DesignPatterns/README.md

 3. OO Patterns

-    Stratery - Design a family of algorithms
+    Strategy - Design a family of algorithms

     Observer - Define a one to many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically